BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2019-11-01-myhaz-design-system.md

 **Step 6:** Then project would listen to file changes and recompile.
 It was stored on gitlab, and we used gitlab pages to make it accessible to everyone without the need to run it locally.
 And from that gitlab repository the other projects could fetch the necessary stylesheets.

-## Reflection
+## Reflection.
+Does everyone project need a design system?

 Overall, it wasn't a smooth ride, but it helped us achieve our goals - the three applications had a consistent and unified look, and we could focus more on the interactions and user experience more instead of thinking what shadows or border radius to use on each element.
 However, we haven't tried to apply a different theme for this platform.
 It might be a challenge for the future.

 Creating a design system for one, even though large project can be a challenging task.
 For a design system to stay relevant it has to be managed and updated.
 Otherwise, it can go out of sync with the projects that rely on it quickly.

-It's often easier, especially on smaller projects, to rely on other libraries like [Angular material](https://material.angular.io/), [bulma](https://bulma.io/), [Sematinc UI](https://semantic-ui.com/), etc. You might loose the brand unity, but you save time
+It's often easier, especially on smaller projects, to rely on other libraries like [Angular material](https://material.angular.io/), [bulma](https://bulma.io/), [Sematinc UI](https://semantic-ui.com/), etc. You might loose the brand unity, but you save time.

 I saved the drawbacks of design systems for the end: